A Probabilistic Choreography Language for PRISM: Projection

 \end{example}

-As hinted above, the projection in Definition~\ref{def:projCTMC} would be incorrect if instead of using rates we used probabilities.
-This is simply because we cannot force both $\role p$ and $\{\role p_1,\ldots,\role p_n\}$ to take the same branch with the probability distribution of the $\lambda_i$'s.
-To fix this problem, we have the following definition instead: \begin{definition}[Projection, DTMC] Given an annotated choreography with probabilities $C$, a module $\role p$, and a natural number $\iota$, we define $\proj$ as:
+The projection from Definition~\ref{def:projCTMC} works only with rates.
+In the case of probabilities, we must ensure that the probabilities of a branching sum to~1, which is not guaranteed by Definition~\ref{def:projCTMC}.
+This is because we cannot enforce both $\nr$ and $\{\nr_1,\ldots,\nr_n\}$ to take the same branch according to the probability distribution given by the \(\lambda_i\)’s.
+To address this issue, we introduce the following definition instead: \begin{definition}[Projection, DTMC] Given an annotated choreography with probabilities $\anno C$ and a module $\nrr$, we define $\proj$ as:

-The other cases of the definition are equivalent to those in Definition \ref{def:projCTMC}. \end{definition} The fix is immediate: module $\role p$ takes a (probabilistic) internal decision on the $j^{\text{th}}$ branch and then synchronises on label $l_j$ with $\{\role p_1,\ldots,\role p_n\}$.
+The other cases of the definition are equivalent to those in Definition \ref{def:projCTMC}. \end{definition} The main intuition behind the above definition is that module $\nr$ takes a (probabilistic) internal decision on the $j^{\text{th}}$ branch and then synchronises on label $a_j$ with $\{\nr_1,\ldots,\nr_n\}$.